Hameer

 The Carnatic raaga named Hameer Kalyani is similar to Hindusthani raag Kedar, not to Hindusthani Hamir.
 Carnatic music also has a separate raaga named Kedaram.
-As it happens, the Hindusthani raagas Kedar, Kamod and Hameer have fairly strong genetic overlap; in Kedar, madhyama is prominet; in Kamod it is Pancham; and in Hameer it is dhaivat which is most dominant.
+As it happens, the Hindusthani raagas Kedar, Kamod and Hameer have fairly strong genetic overlap; in Kedar, madhyama is prominent; in Kamod it is Pancham; and in Hameer it is dhaivat which is most dominant.

 Ascent and descent

 In the ascent, all natural notes are used, sometimes adding F#.
 In the descent, both of the madhyamas are used.
 A feature during the descent is the series of swaras 'Pa ga ma re sa' (G E F D C).
 At times, Komal Nishad (ni) (B flat) is also used as in "Dha ni Pa" during the descent.
 The general ascent and descent of the notes is: